 Hi, I am Sagar Sharma, a Research Engineer working on the forefront of topics such as tactile perception for robotic systems, improving robotics through novel one-shot learning approaches, applications of generative AI in robotic learning algorithms, developing SATO imitation learning approaches, and much more!
 Please feel free to explore my site to learn about the projects I am currently working on, as well as a selection of past projects!

 I received my undergraduate degree in Biomedical Engineering from Virginia Commonwealth University (Class of 2021).
 My masters degree, where I specialized in Machine Learning and Robotics, was received from The George Washington University (Class of 2024).
+Currently, I am pursuing my Ph.D in Biomedical Engineering with a focus in Machine Learning and Robotics at The George Washington University, under the guidance of Dr. Chung Hyuk Park.

 In my personal life, I love learning, fitness, and spending time with my family.
 If I am not reading papers or at the gym, you will probably find me spending time with my 11-year old German Shepherd, Simba!